Brand Standards: Editorial

 His combined SAT score was 1235.

-Spell out numbers at the beginning of a sentence or rephrase the sentence to avoid beginning with a number.
+Spell out numbers at the beginning of a sentence with the exception of years.
+Consider rephrasing the sentence to avoid beginning with a number.

 Ex